 Wind rushes in through the Huey’s open doors.
-Seated in a center seat, Riley feels the air tug at him, the rolling sensation of a banking turn.
+From his center seat, Riley feels the air tug at him as the helicopter rolls into a steep banked turn.
 They’re sensations unlike anything he’s ever experienced.

 The smile on Riley’s face reminds his new Marine Corps friends of their first helicopter flight.
 It’s part of their everyday work – but for 11-year-old Riley, it’s a wish come true.

 A Life of Challenge